bm4cs/bencode.io/content/posts/2025-06-20-retrospective-project-x.md

 - Field-level security needs early design consideration
 - Data store choices must account for security requirements
 - Clean architecture principles enable security evolution
+- Never use Python for large complex software products i.e. systems that need to be maintained and endure, be correct, be fast, be reliably packaged and distributed